An Ideal Plant Near Water

 - Acorus gramineus 'Ogon' has variegated leaves with a green stripe running along one side and a yellow stripe along the other.
 It is a dwarf specimen, growing to about 1 foot in height and width at maturity.
 It can be grown in USDA hardiness zones 5 to 9.

 - Acorus calamus 'Variegatus' is another variegated type, this one growing to about 30 inches in height.
-It, too, is ideal in boggy areas, but will also grow in ordinary garden soil kept consistently moist.
+It, too, is ideal in boggy areas, but will also grow in ordinary garden soil if it is kept consistently moist.
 It can be grown in USDA hardiness zones 4 to 10.

-Japanese sweet flag grass is the unusual garden plant that has no serious insect or disease problems.
+Japanese sweet flag grass is one of the rare garden plants that has no serious insect or disease problems.
 Scorch can occur if the soil is not consistently moist or wet.